Streaming channels are ramping up their development and production slates at rapid rates — how can screenwriters cash in?

-In the original season of Homeland, Marine Sgt.
+In the first season of Homeland, Marine Sgt.
 Nicholas Brody returns to his home country of America after eight years in captivity.
 CIA agent Carrie Mathison believes he is connected to a terror plot to be carried out on American soil.
-She engages him in a dangerous game of cat and mouse that puts America’s national security at risk.
+She engages him in a dangerous game of cat and mouse that puts America's national security at risk.

-That’s the concept of the first season and the conflicts change episode-to-episode within that season.
+That's the concept of the first season, and the conflicts change episode-to-episode within that season.

 But then the second season changes its focus.
 Carrie gets a promotion and returns to the front lines overseas.
 She is assigned to one of the CIA's most volatile and dangerous stations in the Middle East, where she is in the heart of the battle in the war on terror.